Pakistan’s Ahmadis living in fear as graves, religious sites attacked

 According to data compiled by the community, in 2022, at least three Ahmadis were killed over their faith, while another 108 people were booked in various religious cases.
 At least 14 mosques and 197 graves belonging to the community were desecrated last year, they alleged.

-Zaheer Aslam (whose name has been changed), an Ahmadi businessman in Daska, told Al Jazeera his ancestors lived in Daska, a small town of less than 200,000 people, even before the country was formed.
+Zaheer Aslam (whose name has been changed), an Ahmadi businessman, told Al Jazeera his ancestors lived in Daska, a small town of less than 200,000 people, even before the country was formed.
 He said less than 200 households in the town were now Ahmadis.

 “Our community has always faced prejudice – sometimes viciously, sometimes more subtly.
 However, this year, the flames of hatred are far more intense,” he said.

-Aslam said Daska is dotted with TLP banners calling for rallies against Ahmadis for allegedly “insulting” Islamic religious symbols.
+Aslam said Daska is dotted with TLP banners calling for rallies against Ahmadis for allegedly insulting Islamic religious symbols.

 “A rally was taken out today [Tuesday] which was full of hate speech against our community, while the administration sits quietly and watches it all unfold,” he told Al Jazeera.